edu-secmachine/leaky-angular/README.md

 <a name="Exercise_csrf"></a>
 ### Exercise 3 – CSRF, OSRF
 The application is vulnerable to both CSRF and OSRF!
 Find the OSRF vulnerability, and exploit it!
+To find the OSRF vulnerability, you should know, that the backend application has a password change functionality.
+A logged in user can change her password by sending a GET request to `{{javulna_host}}/rest/user/changepwd?newpwd={{new password}}`.
-Now that you know the app's pages guess where the OSRF can be located!
+Find where the OSRF vulnerability is.
-How would you fix this vulnerability?
+Discuss how could you fix this vulnerability!

 <a name="Exercise_tabnab"></a>
 ### Exercise 4 – Tabnabbing